Thursday, May 14, 2009

 evolutionary perspective.
 Eds: Alpern RJ and Heber SC, in The

-Kidney: Physiology and Pathophysiology
+Kidney: Physiology and Pathophysiology, 9th edition.
+In

 press.